Tom Lohr is an avid traveler and has driven the entire length of Route 66 twice.

 Both screen and storm doors are unnecessary and are often the source of aggravation for landlords.
 The screens get kicked out or become a victim of cat claws, and storm doors have a pane of glass that can break.
 They are also great entertainment for small children.
 Why go to the playground when you can swing on the screen or storm door?
 Replacing broken hinges is a pain.

 4. Do Not Furnish Appliances

-Many people mistakenly believe that a rental property must include a stove, refrigerator, dishwasher or washer and dryer.
+Many people mistakenly believe that a rental property must include a stove, refrigerator, dishwasher, or washer and dryer.
 However, in nearly all parts of the country, landlords are under no obligation to provide appliances.
-If you put appliances in your rental, you are responsible for repairing them when they breakdown.
+If you put appliances in your rental, you are responsible for repairing them when they break down.
 Even if you use a property manager, those repairs can be a hassle and costly.
 Additionally, you will have to clean those appliances when the tenants move out—provided they do not take them when they leave.

 You might be tempted to provide some used appliances to make the rental more attractive.
 Don't.
 Most refrigerators, washers, etc., have a life expectancy of about 10 years.
-If you put in an 8-year old refrigerator, you can count on it breaking down.
+If you put in an eight-year-old refrigerator, you can count on it breaking down.
 And guess who will be wanting compensation for the food that spoiled?

 If you have a stove already, leaving a stove in the unit is probably as far as you should go.
 There are not a lot of things that can go wrong with a stove, although cleaning them can be a pain.
 Sure, you will lose some prospective renters by not providing appliances, but the Section 8 waiting list is full of prospective tenants.